-|Why there||The most famous place to see the lantern release and is held at the temple with rich religious atmosphere.||Held in the open air, it is religious but more delightful.
+|Why there||The most famous place to see the lantern release and is held at the temple with a rich religious atmosphere.||Held outdoors.
+It is a religious ceremony but also includes cultural performances.
 The VIP price is more reasonable and tickets can be bought much earlier.
 Unlikely to be canceled.|

 |Hosted by||Lanna Dhutanka Temple||Chiang Mai Culture Art and Design (CAD)|

 |Nature of Organization||Nonprofit organization.
-Facilities are sponsored by local enterprises and the entire profit of Lantern festival is donated to public welfare services.||For-profit organization and part of the local government which is why they receive early approval every year.|
+Facilities are sponsored by local enterprises and the entire profit of the Lantern Festival goes towards public welfare services.||For-profit organization and part of the local government which is why they receive early approval every year.|

-|History||Started in 2013 and held annually with late approval every year.||Started in 2016 and held annually with early approval every year, attracting many Asian travelers.|
+|History||Began in 2013 and has been held annually with late approval every year.||Began in 2016 and held annually with early approval every year.|

 |Capacity||3000 seats||3500-4000 seats|

-|Children Policy||Free entry for Children under 12 years old (no seats provided), though they are not encouraged to participant in the first place.
-The center holds no responsibility for their safety. |
+|Children Policy||Free entry for children under 12 years old (no seats provided), though they are not encouraged to participate.
+The center takes no responsibility for their safety. |

-|Free entry for Children under 8 years old, adult ticket required for children above and including 8 years old. |
+|Free entry for children under 8 years old, adult ticket required for children at or above 8 years old. |

-|Online ticket booking(most sold via an agent)||Standard and Premium (US$300) seats, both include one lantern; |
+|Online ticket booking(most sold via an agent)||Standard and Premium seats for USD 300, both include one lantern. |

-|Standard (with one lantern) and VIP (US$198 with 2 lanterns) seats; |
+|Standard (with one lantern) and VIP (with 2 lanterns) seats start at USD 198. |

 |Similarities||1.
-They share a similar festival schedule; |
+They share a similar festival schedule |

-2. Tickets include round-trip transfer;
+2. Tickets include round-trip transfer

-3. Follow Buddhist etiquette for dress code and manners;
+3. Follow Buddhist etiquette for dress code and manners

-4. Volunteers help release lanterns and take pictures;
+4. Volunteers help release lanterns and take pictures

-5. Children are advised to purchase tickets in advance in case being stopped at the gate.
+5. Children are advised to purchase tickets in advance in case they are stopped at the gate.

 Visit Thailand during Thailand Lantern Festival